chhuang-one/sqxclib/doc/SqQuery.md

 	These C functions use macro to count number of arguments.
 	If the 3rd argument is NOT exist, the 2nd argument is handled as raw string.

-below C functions support printf format string in 4th argument:
+Below C functions support printf format string in 4th argument:

 	sq_query_on(),            sq_query_or_on(),
 	sq_query_where(),         sq_query_or_where(),
 	sq_query_where_not(),     sq_query_or_where_not(),
 	sq_query_having(),        sq_query_or_having(),

-below C functions support printf format string in 5th argument:
+Below C functions support printf format string in 5th argument:

 	sq_query_join(),
 	sq_query_left_join(),